 Tenryu-ji (天龍寺) is the head temple of the Tenryuji sect of Rinzai Zen Buddhism and was first established by shogun Ashikage Takauji in 1339 to honor Emperor Go-Daigo.
-Tenryu-ji achieved UNESCO recognition in 1994.
+After its construction, it was deemed to be the most important Zen temple among Kyoto's Five Mountains (five major Zen temples).
+In 1994, Tenryu-ji achieved UNESCO recognition as a World Heritage Site.

 15 minute walk from Arashiyama train station and easily accessible from Kyoto station via city or municiple bus.